 Pursuant to a letter agreement effective as of April 18, 2005 between us and Dr. Bahcall, we agreed to employ Dr. Bahcall as our President and Chief Executive Officer on an at-will basis.
 We also agreed that so long as Dr. Bahcall continues to serve as our President and Chief Executive Officer, he will be nominated by the Board of Directors for election as a director at each Annual Meeting preceding which his term as director expires.
-Under this agreement, Dr. Bahcall's current annual base salary is \$430,000, and is subject to adjustment from time to time at the discretion of the Board of Directors or the Compensation Committee.
-Dr. Bahcall is also eligible to receive annual grants of stock options under our stock plans at the discretion of the Board of Directors or the Compensation Committee and, under our bonus policy, he is eligible to receive an annual performance-based bonus of up to 50% of his base salary, which amount, if any, is determined in the sole discretion of the Board of Directors or the Compensation Committee.
+Under this agreement, Dr. Bahcall's current annual base salary is \$450,000, and is subject to adjustment from time to time at the discretion of the Board of Directors, based on the recommendation of the Compensation Committee, or the Compensation

+Committee.
+Dr. Bahcall is also eligible to receive annual grants of stock options under our stock plans at either the discretion of the Board of Directors, based on the recommendation of the Compensation Committee, or the Compensation Committee and, under our bonus policy, he is eligible to receive an annual performance-based bonus of up to 50% of his base salary, which amount, if any, is determined in the sole discretion of the Board of Directors, based on the recommendation of the Compensation Committee, or the Compensation Committee.
 Pursuant to the terms of this agreement, we may apply for and purchase key person life insurance on Dr. Bahcall in an amount determined by Synta and with Synta as the beneficiary and one or more other policies of insurance insuring Dr. Bahcall's life.
 To date, we have not purchased any life insurance on Dr. Bahcall.
 As a condition of employment, Dr. Bahcall has entered into a non-competition/non-solicitation agreement pursuant to which he has agreed not to compete with Synta or to solicit customers or employees of Synta for a period of 24 months after the termination of his employment.